skydive-project/skydive/contrib/openshift/README.md

 **Important**: For Skydive installation you need cluster-admin privileges.
 During the installation you have to grant same privileges to skydive.

-#### Create a new project with an empty node selector to asume that Skydive runs on all nodes.
+#### Create a new project with an empty node selector to have Skydive running on all nodes.

 ```
 oc adm new-project --node-selector='' skydive